Envirometrix/plotKML/README.md

     #> geometry MULTIPOLYGON (((9.65046 49....,...,MULTIPOLYGON (((10.77189 51...
     #> time                                                                  NULL
     plotKML(a) # error
-    #> Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'plotKML' for signature '"stars"'
+    #> Error in from@sp[from@index[, 1], ]: SpatialPolygons selection: can't find plot order if polygons are replicated

+    # The error is in as(obj, "STIDF"), i.e. the conversion between STFDF and STIDF

-    # I think all the examples fail if the second dimension is not a time (which makes sense since we are working with spacetime stuff)
+Moreover, all the examples fail if the third dimension is not a temporal object (since the methods we defined as wrappers around STFDF class):

     nc = read_sf(system.file("gpkg/nc.gpkg", package="sf"))
     nc.df = st_set_geometry(nc, NULL)